2011 Lexus RX 450h Expert Review:Autoblog

 The rear seats also have a fold-down center console with a covered wood grain cupholder and separate covered storage compartment.
 The rear seats are shorter, with less reclinability than the front seats, but with good legroom for average-size adults like ourselves, much better than a seat on a 757 these days.
 There are four grab handles, one for each door.
 There are two rear air conditioning vents to cool the rear compartment.

-Cargo room behind the rear seats has been slightly increased to 40 cubic feet, enough for four average golf bags.
+Cargo room behind the rear seats is 40 cubic feet, enough for four average golf bags.

 When it comes to the interior, the hybrid 450h is essentially the same as the 350, except that the 450h has an Eco driving indicator that displays fuel economy using a bar graph.
 A hybrid system indicator replaces the tachometer to provide driving feedback.

-Out on the road, the big V6 in the RX 350 responds well to throttle.
-Part of that is the new six-speed transmission, which has a lower first-gear ratio than the old five-speed, so it gets the RX quickly up to speed for merging or highway entry.
-Lexus told us to expect 0-60 times in the neighborhood of 7.4 seconds, and a quarter mile time of 15.8, and that's about the way it felt.
+The RX 350 responds well to throttle out on the road.
+Part of that is the big 3.5-liter V6, part of it is the 6-speed transmission.
+The 6-speed automatic has a lower first-gear ratio than the typical 5-speed, so it gets the RX quickly up to velocity for merging or highway entry.
+Lexus told us to expect 0-60 acceleration times in the neighborhood of 7.4 seconds, and a quarter mile time of 15.7, and that's about the way it felt.
 We didn't go there, but top speed is electronically limited to 112 mph.

 The RX 350 is not built for road racing, but more for passenger comfort.
-The new rear suspension, a double-wishbone independent, has a lot to do with that.
+The double-wishbone independent rear suspension has a lot to do with that.
 Still, it has a nice, clean turn-in and good lateral grip for an SUV.
-The new RX is just a little longer than the old model, and stands 2.6 inches wider, so there is a noticeable gain in agility.
+The current RX is just a little longer than the old model, and but its rear wheels stand 2.6 inches wider, so there is a noticeable gain in agility.

 Regardless of the tire choice, we found it easy to maintain a conversation using a low tone of voice at normal speeds.
 Lexus pioneered the science of quietness in a car, with the result that almost all cars are significantly quieter than they were five years ago.
-New tricks, such as optimized wheelwell damping coatings and fender liners, have been incorporated into the new RX.
+New tricks, such as optimized wheelwell damping coatings and fender liners, have been incorporated into the RX.
 The underbody of the car has also received attention against wind noise.
-And the addition of a sixth gear in the transmission has allowed for quieter cruising, with less engine noise, on the highway.
+And the sixth gear in the transmission allows for ultra-quiet cruising, with less engine noise, on the highway.

 All those things also hold true for the RX 450h, but because it is a hybrid, it regularly operates with the engine off altogether.
 During those times, noise reduction is even greater, bordering on eerie.